vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ```

 ###### Warehouse Service Code Event Handler
-The `EventHandler` class is the bridge between the Warehouse Service and the [Event Bus Client]: it creates the events and [fix] sends them using the `EventBusClientService` passed to it in the [blueprint][warehouse service blueprint bean section].
+The `EventHandler` class is the bridge between the Warehouse Service and the [Event Bus Client]: it creates the events and sends them using the `EventBusClientService` passed to it in the [blueprint][warehouse service blueprint bean section].

 ##### Warehouse Service [Blueprint][apache aries osgi blueprint]
 The Warehouse Service blueprint can be, ideally, divided into five sections: